mitch-t/EmpManagement/README.md

 4. Push to the Branch
 5. Open a Pull Request

-Please contact me with any questions.Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Please contact me with any questions.

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).